How to Detect & Verify Site Security Threats & Risks

 The following framework provides a structured approach to threat detection.
 Each part contributes to a complete and reliable system.

-Step 1: Strengthen Perimeter Awareness
+Step 1: Improve Perimeter Detection

 Threat detection begins at the boundary of the site.
 A strong perimeter reduces risk by identifying activity before an intruder reaches valuable assets.